BASIC OBEDIENCE CLASSES

 The Atlanta Humane Society’s Basic Obedience classes give you the knowledge to have a more rewarding relationship with your dog by showing you how to teach your dog how best to behave in your household.
 Lessons include: pay attention, sit, stay, walk on leash without pulling, lie down, wait, come (all on leash), and more—though classes are NOT just about “commands.”

 Classes last six consecutive weeks, once weekly, for about one hour per session, and homework is required.
 The object is to communicate more effectively with your pet and bond with him through attention, praise, treats, and positive leadership.
 Though specific “problem behaviors” such as chewing, excessive digging, or barking are not specifically covered, you will find that many of these behaviors disappear once you begin interacting with your dog using the positive methods we teach.
-Even dogs who already have a pretty good grasp of these commands can benefit from the socialization and added distraction of class, as well as our exclusive Leadership Protocols.
+Even dogs who already have a pretty good grasp of these commands can benefit from the socialization and added distraction of class, as well as our exclusive Leadership Protocols and Self-Control Exercises.
 It is never too late to have a great relationship with your dog!

 Can’t wait for the next class?
 Have a dog who isn’t suitable for class?
 Our private training lessons may be just the ticket!

 *The start time of all classes in this session AFTER week 1.
 Week 1 orientation is always 7pm to 9pm on Tuesdays and Thursdays, and 9 am to 11 am on Friday and Saturday mornings.

-You may also email us to ask questions about your pet’s behavior.
+You may also email us to ask questions about your pet’s behavior, or class particulars.

 DON’T LET THE LOW PRICE FOOL YOU!
 AHS Basic Obedience Classes are a great bargain at only $119 for the full 6-week session (though they are worth twice that) and include things other classes do not.
 The classes are open to dogs 4 months or older, who are current on vaccinations, generally friendly to people and other dogs, and not in heat.
 Dogs do not have to be Atlanta Humane Society adoptees.
-All classes come with pre-class socialization (if applicable to your dog) and free repeats if you need them.
+All classes come with weekly pre-class socialization (if applicable to your dog) and free repeats if you need them.
 Pre-registration is required.